rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/readme.md

 -  Migrate your existing SQL Server 2008 and 2008 R2 workloads as-is to Azure Virtual Machines, and automatically subscribe to an additional three years of Extended Security Updates (if and when available) at no additional cost apart from the VM cost.
 -  Purchase an Extended Security Update subscription for your servers and remain protected until you are ready to upgrade to a newer SQL Server version, for up to three years after the End of Support date.

-**IMPORTANT:** as stated in the [ESU FAQ page](https://aka.ms/sqleosfaq), ESUs will be distributed **if and when available**.
-There is no regular release cadence of SQL Server ESUs.
-Also, ESUs do not include new features, customer-requested non-security hotfixes, or design change requests.
-When an ESU is released, Microsoft recommends applying ESU patches as soon as they are available to keep a SQL Server instance protected.
+**IMPORTANT:** as stated in the [ESU FAQ page](https://aka.ms/sqleosfaq), ESUs will be distributed **if and when available**, when a security vulnerability is discovered that is rated **Critical** by [MSRC](https://portal.msrc.microsoft.com/security-guidance/summary).
+Therefore, there is no regular release cadence for SQL Server ESUs.

+**NOTE:** When an ESU does get released, Microsoft recommends applying ESU patches as soon as they are available to keep a SQL Server instance protected.
 For other clarifications and frequently asked questions, refer to the the [ESU FAQ page](https://aka.ms/sqleosfaq).

 ---